kkuchta/vequals/README.md

 ## Prior Art

 There was a great version of vertical assignment created by one of the ruby core contributors.
 I can't find it right now because I'm on a plane with no wifi, but it was implemented in C as part of the core language and it was very nifty.
 You should go check that out.

+Update: it's here, and of course is was by mame (Yusuke Endoh) https://bugs.ruby-lang.org/issues/17768